Bluffview Montessori participates in Standardized tests including MCA, Fastbridge, MTAS, and ACCESS.

 These tests are given once a year and vary in length from student to student, but range from 30-90 minutes each.

 The ACCESS for ELLs 2.0 and Alternate ACCESS for ELLs are the assessments developed by the WIDA consortium and administered to English learners in order to measure progress toward meeting Minnesota’s standards for English language development, developed by the WIDA consortium.
 Most English learners will take the ACCESS for ELLs 2.0, but English learners who received special education services and meet the participation guidelines may take the Alternate ACCESS for ELLs.
-A link to the WIDA website is provided under related resources on the right side of the page.
+For more information, see the WIDA website.

 Answers to frequently asked questions about the Minnesota Comprehensive Assessments (MCA), Minnesota Test of Academic Skills (MTAS), and ACCESS for ELLs 2.0 and Alternate ACCESS for ELLs, are available in a downloadable and printable Parent Fact Sheets.
 A test preparation fact sheet is also available.
 See the document list below.
-Translated versions of these fact sheets are available under Translated Documents, below.
+Translated versions of these fact sheets are available here.